Dreamworld Studios: Temporary use

 During periods where Big Brother was not in production, Dreamworld Studios have been used for various temporary shows.

 In 2004, Dreamworld played host to the Believe in Dreams illusion show at Dreamworld Studios.
 The show starred John Taylor.

+In 2006, a new and improved 'games area' was built at Dreamworld Studios for Big Brother Friday Night Live and its spinoff show: 'Friday Night Games'.

-MTV Plugs Into Dreamworld (sometimes shortened to MTV Plugs In) was a temporary live show held in the Dreamworld Studios amphitheatre for the 2009—2010 summer school holidays.
+MTV Plugs Into Dreamworld (sometimes shortened to MTV Plugs In) was a temporary live show held in the Dreamworld Studios amphitheatre for the 2009–2010 summer school holidays.
 The show was run from 26 December 2009 to 22 January 2010.
-The 30 minute performance was shown 3 times a day and included a variety of music, dancing and stunts in a game show-like format.
+The 30-minute performance was shown 3 times a day and included a variety of music, dancing and stunts in a game show-like format.

 Present day

 Today, most of the site is now mostly used for storage.
-Part of the site is currently being used for construction of the new Steel Taipan roller coaster.
+Part of the site is now occupied by the Steel Taipan roller coaster.
 The original Baldwin steam locomotive of the Dreamworld Express is currently stored there.
 All live shows are now held in Ocean Parade either at the Dreamworld Exhibition Centre or at the old Thunderbolt site.